monero-project/monero-site/get-started/using/index.md

                         </div>
                     </div>
                     <div class="row start-xs">
-                        <p>Monero is a secure, private, untraceable and fungible cryptocurrency.
+                        <p>Monero is a secure, private, and untraceable cryptocurrency.
 The developers and community are committed to protecting these values.
-Learn more about how Monero works by reading the <a href="/get-started/what-is-monero/">What is Monero page</a>.
+Learn more about by reading the <a href="/get-started/what-is-monero/">What is Monero page</a>.
 The <a href="https://github.com/monero-project">source code</a> is also available for review and discussion.</p>
                     </div>
                 </div>
             </div>